Summer Tutors

 Subject Area Tutoring: Summer Tutors provide by-appointment and drop-in tutoring to Summer Session students in STEM courses and in Writing.
 One-on-one sessions will be held online, and drop-in sessions will be held in-person on campus.

-Academic Workshops: Summer Tutors develop, promote, and lead workshops based on the needs of the Summer Session student population.
+Academic Workshops: Summer Tutors develop, promote, and lead in-person workshops based on the needs of the Summer Session student population.
 Most academic workshop topics are set prior to summer and include communication with instructors, time management, and academic writing.
 Tutors are responsible for developing and delivering workshop content, and, if interested, can also propose new workshop ideas.
 Tutors are expected to engage in the planning and leading of at least one workshop.

 Review Sessions and Study Halls: Summer Tutors may be asked to host and supervise group Review Sessions and Study Halls for Summer Session students.
 Review Sessions are facilitated sessions to help students prepare for specific exams or assignments, while Study Halls provide an academic environment for students to work on homework individually or collaborate on group projects.